 How much does a Masters in Journalism cost?

 Depending on the country and the university you choose, the tuition for Masters in Journalism will range between 50,000 and 70,000 USD.

 For example, the tuition at the University of California, Berkeley is $13,746 per term.
-The one year course in journalism at the London School of Economics and Political Science (one of the best colleges for Masters in Journalism in UK) costs $27,835.
+The one-year course in journalism at the London School of Economics and Political Science (one of the best colleges for Masters in Journalism in the UK) costs $27,835.
 And the cost of the 9-month program at Columbia Journalism School is $68,960.